UK Male-Inclusive • Domestic Abuse + Employment Rights • Evidence-led

 4) Should I resign if I feel pressured?

-6) Can I ask HR to keep this confidential?
+6) Can HR keep this confidential?

 8) What counts as coercive control?